 The following speeches by Abraham Lincoln represent a timespan of 27 years, during which Lincoln went from a relative unknown in Springfield, Illinois, to President of the United States.

 Some of these speeches are famous; the Gettysburg Address and House Divided speech are famous Lincoln speeches of particular note.
 Some of them were delivered during the American Civil War; the First Inaugural Address and Last Public Address, among others, take these honors.
 And some of them speak of freedom and Lincoln’s views on American’s original sin, slavery; the Peoria Speech and Cooper Union Address draw heavy influence from these areas.

 During the course of his life Abraham Lincoln is said to have given hundreds of speeches; a product of having started young and, of course, winning the American presidency.
 As Goodwin notes of Lincoln’s early speeches, “Lincoln’s stirring oratory had earned the admiration of a far-flung audience who had either heard him speak or read his speeches in the paper.
 As his reputation grew, the invitations to speak multiplied.”

-Arguably one of, if not the, greatest ever President of the United States (much of which is attributed to the quality of his character), Abraham Lincoln’s speeches are as quotable as they are important.
+Arguably one of, if not the, greatest ever president of the United States (much of which is attributed to the quality of his character), Abraham Lincoln’s speeches are as quotable as they are important.
 (If you’re interested in reading a collection of famous Abraham Lincoln quotes I have you covered.)

 The below speeches by Abraham Lincoln are ten on his most influential.

 Abraham Lincoln Speeches

 Click on a speech below to read the background to it; where and when it was delivered, and how it was received by those who were in the audience, or simply scroll down this page to read each speech one-by-one.